mikaturunen/tmpgoesagile-workshop-2017/lambda/README.md

 You'll get to deploy your very own AWS baby step lambdas and see what they do, play with the and most importantly, break them.

 # Requirements for workshop

 * [AWS Command Line Interface installed](https://aws.amazon.com/cli)
+* AWS Access Key ID
+* AWS Secret Access Key
+* Lambda role

 # Content of this directory

 * `source`: Directory contains all the source code for the lambda.
+* `source\hello-world\index.js`: Hello-world Lambda function
+* `source\hello-world\package.json`: Node.js package.json package file.
-* `source\index.js`: Lambda function code
+* `source\dynamodb\index.js`: Dynamodb Lambda function
-* `source\package.json`: Node.js package.json package file.
+* `source\dynamodb\package.json`: Node.js package.json package file.
 * `README.md`: This file, explaining everything.

 # How to use the Lambda

 ## Note before we start

-You don't actually have to install anything to test the Lambda and have it running in AWS.
+You don't actually have to install anything to test the `source\hello-world` Lambda and have it running in AWS.
 But if you want to run it locally, install additional packages and do something bigger, you need to have Node.js development environment installed.

-As of now, the Lambda does not use any external packages and thus does not really require running of `npm install` (or `yarn install`).

-This workshop assumes that you are of technical background and does not explain certain commands or functions too much and assumes you have written simple hello world -functions before in different languages.
+The same applies for `source\dynamodb`.

+This workshop does not assume technical background but makes the assumption that you've written one or two hello world -type deals in the past.

-## Running the Lambda
+## Running the workshop materials

-* Get AWS Account, you'll need it, I'm pretty sure of this :smile:

 ### CLI